-Zhina, six-year-old girl can’t attend school because her father denied his marriage and disappeared while the mother, Samira, is leading a hard life following the unregistered marriage, leaving the kid without any identification and the mother is still registered as virgin per her Iraqi civil status identity card ID.
+Zhina, six-year-old girl, can’t attend school because her father denied his marriage and disappeared while the mother, Samira, is leading a hard life following the unregistered marriage, leaving the kid without any identification and the mother is still officially registered as virgin per her Iraqi civil status identity card ID.

 The birth of Zhina